mattermost/docs/source/administration/upgrade.md

 **To prepare your system when upgrading from 3.7.x and earlier**:

-  1. In the System Console, go to **General > Settings** and make sure that the **Site URL** field has a valid value.
+  1. In the System Console, go to **General > Configuration** and make sure that the **Site URL** is specified.
 It must not be empty.
-  2. In the System Console, go to **General > Logging** and make sure that the **File Log Directory** Field is either empty or has a directory path only.
+  2. In the System Console, go to **General > Logging** and make sure that the **File Log Directory** field is either empty or has a directory path only.
 It must not have a filename as part of the path.

 **To upgrade your system**: